What happens when homologous chromosomes cross over quizlet?

 Crossing over is the swapping of genetic material that occurs in the germ line.
 During the formation of egg and sperm cells, also known as meiosis, paired chromosomes from each parent align so that similar DNA sequences from the paired chromosomes cross over one another.

-Crossing over occurs during prophase I of meiosis I. It involves the switching of genes between homologues non-sister chromatids which allows the mixture of maternal and paternal genetic material with new, recombinant chromosomes. … Three events unique to meiosis I that do not occur in mitosis.
+Crossing over occurs during prophase I of meiosis I. It involves the switching of genes between homologues non-sister chromatids which allows the mixture of maternal and paternal genetic material with new, recombinant chromosomes. … Compare Meiosis II to mitosis.

 crossing over, process in genetics by which the two chromosomes of a homologous pair exchange equal segments with each other. … The broken sections are then exchanged between the chromosomes to form complete new units, and each new recombined chromosome of the pair can go to a different daughter sex cell.

 What is crossing over and what would the outcome be if crossing over did not happen during meiosis?

 If crossing over did not occur during meiosis, there would be less genetic variation within a species. … And as genetic variation decreases, the species has a very less chance to evolve and adapt as natural selection works best with a large number of variations.

 Crossing over is essential for the normal segregation of chromosomes during meiosis.
 Crossing over also accounts for genetic variation, because due to the swapping of genetic material during crossing over, the chromatids held together by the centromere are no longer identical.